What Does New York Workers Comp Cover?

 YouTube Video

-Assuming you meet the criteria to qualify, you can expect tax-free reimbursement and compensation for just about every financial loss and expense relating to your injury or illness.
+Workers' compensation insurance in New York is designed to help cover your medical bills, pay for some of your lost earnings, and assist you in getting back to work.
+If you meet the criteria to qualify, you can expect tax-free reimbursement and compensation for nearly every financial loss and expense related to your injury or illness.

 Cash Benefits

-If your injury or illness keeps you from work for more than seven days or results in you working fewer hours and getting paid less money, then New York workers’ comp pays a portion of your lost wages in the form of cash benefits.
+If your injury or illness keeps you off the job for more than seven days or causes you to work fewer hours and earn less money, New York workers’ comp covers part of your lost wages through cash benefits.

-If you are 100% disabled and unable to work for a temporary period of time then you’ll receive two-thirds of your average pre-injury weekly wage.
+• Temporary Total Disability: If you’re 100% disabled and can’t work for a while, you’ll get two-thirds of your average weekly wage before the injury.

-For an in-depth explanation of how to calculate your weekly cash benefits, watch my other video breaking down how much New York workers’ comp pays.
-I’ll include a link at the end of this video.
+For more details on how to figure out your weekly cash benefits, check out my other video where I break down how New York workers’ comp payments work.

 Medical Benefits

-All medical expenses relating to your injury or illness are covered by your employer’s insurance, including dental, surgical, optometry, pharmaceutical, and any assistive devices.
+All medical expenses related to your injury or illness are covered by your employer’s insurance.
+This includes:

-You can also be reimbursed for any travel expenses related to your treatment, including mileage and public transportation, so keep your receipts!
+Additionally, you can be reimbursed for travel expenses related to your treatment, such as mileage and public transportation.
+Remember to keep your receipts for these expenses.

 Permanent Disability

-If you are totally, 100% disabled then you may be able to receive two-thirds of your average pre-injury weekly wage for the rest of your life.
+• Total Permanent Disability: If you are 100% disabled permanently, you may receive two-thirds of your average pre-injury weekly wage for the rest of your life.

-And if you suffered a partial permanent disability then you can receive a payout based on the body part that was injured and the percentage of disability.
+• Partial Permanent Disability: If you have a partial permanent disability, the payout is based on the injured body part and the percentage of disability.

 Death Benefits

-Just because all of these costs and expenses are covered doesn’t mean your claim will be approved or you will be awarded the amount of compensation you deserve.
+It's important to note that just because all these costs and expenses are covered doesn’t guarantee that your claim will be approved or that you will be awarded the compensation you deserve.
+Insurance companies frequently deny claims or reduce benefits to save money.

-For example, one of my clients was looking at a payout around $47,000 before she started working with me, but together we were eventually able to get her $117,000—more than TWICE the original amount!
+For instance, one of my clients was initially looking at a payout of around $47,000.
+After working with me, we were able to secure $117,000—more than twice the original amount!

-So if you need to file a New York Workers’ Comp claim and would like a lawyer who will fight for what you deserve, give me a call at 212-406-8989 and schedule a free consultation today.
+If you need to file a New York Workers’ Comp claim and want a lawyer who will fight for what you deserve, feel free to contact me at 212-406-8989 to schedule a free consultation.
+I can also assist with Personal Injury Matters, Social Security Disability, and Labor & Employment Issues.

 Resource Links